 This is where it gets kind of confusing.

-The 1025 form is a little different than the previous three, but I included it the residential forms section because it is used what is still considered a residential property.
+The 1025 form is a little different than the previous ones, but I included it in the residential forms section because it is used for what is still considered a residential property.

 Commercial Property Forms

-71A & 71B
+71A & 71B – Commercial Multi-Family

 These two forms are both used for the same type of property, multi-family properties (5 or more units).

 General Purpose (GP) Forms

-Now, to go a little more in-depth with the General Purpose (GP) forms… The GP forms are a great series of forms that include a special form for each type of property.
+Now, to go a little more in-depth with the General Purpose (GP) forms.
+The GP forms are a great series of forms that include a special form for each type of property.